lakshithaonline/synthetic-vehicle-data-or-vehicle-fitness-evaluation-csv/README.md

 By using this dataset, you agree to use it for non-commercial, academic, and research purposes only.
 The dataset's developers are not liable for any misuse or incorrect application of the data.

+## Acknowledgments

+We would like to express our sincere gratitude to the New Zealand Transport Agency (NZTA) for providing the essential parameters and resources that made this synthetic dataset possible.
+Their publicly available Warrant of Fitness (WOF) vehicle inspection criteria were instrumental in generating the dataset used for this research.
+Thank you for your commitment to enhancing vehicle safety and roadworthiness in New Zealand.

 ## Columns Description

 The dataset contains the following columns: